 During the reelection campaign, however, Andrew Jackson embarked on some first-ever personal campaigning.
 But John Quincy Adams refused to follow suit.
 The second president to come from New England held firm.
 If the country wanted his services, he declared, she must ask for them.
 She didn’t.
 Andrew Jackson ascended to the presidency in 1829.

 John Quincy Adams also came across as aloof, lacking the charm of many of the politicians that swirled around the Washington social scene.
 Though he travelled widely, possessed sophistication and great intelligence, Adams had simple tastes.
 He liked to dine on crackers in a city that teemed with bon vivants.

 - He was the first president inaugurated wearing pants rather than knee breeches.
 Styles changed slowly, but Adams was the first president who found it acceptable to be sworn in wearing a homespun, black suit with full-length trousers.
-He was also the first president to eschew powdered wigs.
+He also followed the new fashion by eschewing powdered wigs.

-- Adams did not attend the inauguration of his successor, Andrew Jackson, which happened only two other times among living presidents.
-His father, John Adams, didn’t attend the inauguration of Thomas Jefferson, and Jackson did not attend Martin Van Buren’s inauguration.
+- Adams did not attend the inauguration of his successor, Andrew Jackson, which happened only two other times among living presidents until 2021.
+His father, John Adams, didn’t attend the inauguration of Thomas Jefferson, and Andrew Johnson did not attend Ulysses S. Grant’s inauguration.
 This happened a third time if you want to count Richard Nixon, who resigned and took a helicopter out of Washington during Gerald Ford’s swearing in.

-- John Quincy Adams Adams earned the dubious distinction as the first president elected who had won neither the popular vote nor the vote in the Electoral College.
+- John Quincy Adams earned the dubious distinction as the first president elected who had won neither the popular vote nor the vote in the Electoral College.
 Andrew Jackson got more votes in both cases.
-Adams prevailed when the House of Representatives settled the election.
+Adams prevailed the first time when the House of Representatives settled the election.

 - Adams went to his inaugural ball stag.
 His wife Louisa fell ill, suffering fainting spells the day before the inauguration.
 She could receive visitors the day of the inauguration, but did not attend the ball.